 I was very surprised by just how much of Orange County, NC qualifies for USDA Home Loans!
 Pleasantly Surprised!
-There are three basic requirements to qualify for a 100% Mortgage loans in Chapel Hill using the USDA Home Loan Program.
+There are three basic requirements to qualify for USDA Home Loans in Orange County using the USDA Home Loan Program.
 The first is that you need to have decent credit.
 Second you need to buy a home that is within the USDA Eligibility Footprint for Chapel Hill and Orange County and third you need to be under the Household income limit for the County.

 The USDA’s loan’s biggest feature is that it is a No Money Down Home Loan!
 That’s right, if you qualify – this is a 100% mortgage loan.

 USDA Home loans are one of the best mortgage programs available, especially for First Time Home Buyers.
 These are fixed rate, 30 year payback mortgage loans, designed exclusively for owner occupied properties.
 This program is not suitable for Investment Property.
 The USDA Home Loan NC program is so desirable because it has very low monthly USDA PMI rates – especially if you do a side by side comparison against a FHA Home Loan.
 Let’s look at the difference when we have a loan at the exact same interest rate

 USDA Down payment Requirement: $00

 USDA Upfront PMI Premium: $4000